Missouri lawmakers vote to roll back income taxes

-KANSAS CITY, Mo., March 12 (Reuters) - Missouri’s Republican-controlled state Senate voted Tuesday to roll back income taxes, following the lead of neighboring Kansas and over the strong objections of Democratic Governor Jay Nixon.
+KANSAS CITY, Missouri (Reuters) - Missouri’s Republican-controlled state Senate voted Tuesday to roll back income taxes, following the lead of neighboring Kansas and over the strong objections of Democratic Governor Jay Nixon.

 By a 23-11 vote, the Senate sent the House a bill that would slightly reduce corporate income taxes over a five-year period, reduce the maximum tax rate on individuals and corporations and nearly double the $2,100 deduction for residents making less than $20,000 annually.